Skip to main content

 Yes, HCG (human chorionic gonadotropin) and enclomiphene are both fertility-preserving alternatives to traditional TRT.
 They raise the bodys own testosterone production rather than replacing it externally.
 We use them in men who want to maintain fertility or testicular function.

-The "cortisol steal" idea, where the body diverts hormone precursors to make cortisol under stress, is not a clear physiological pathway, but the practical outcome (low DHEA, low sex hormones under chronic stress) is real.
+The "cortisol steal" idea, where the body diverts hormone precursors to make cortisol under stress, is not a clear physiological pathway, but the practical outcome (low DHEA, low sex hormones under chronic stress) does happen.
 The mechanism is more about HPG axis suppression and adrenal regulation than literal precursor stealing.

-Yes, pelvic floor dysfunction can absolutely cause low libido and pain with intimacy in both men and women.
-A pelvic floor physical therapist can change outcomes dramatically.
+Yes, pelvic floor dysfunction can cause low libido and pain with intimacy in both men and women.
+It shows up as painful sex (dyspareunia) in women, and as pelvic pain or post-prostate-surgery dysfunction in men.
+A skilled pelvic floor physical therapist can release the tight muscles that no hormone or pill will reach, and can change outcomes dramatically.
 We refer to specialists in Philadelphia who treat both genders.

 Sleep apnea affects womens libido through chronic fatigue, low-grade inflammation, and disrupted hormone production.
 Women often have subtler sleep apnea than men (less snoring, more insomnia and morning headaches).
 A WatchPAT home study often catches it.